Configuration file

 A configuration file, also known as config file, is a file that stores data used to configure a software system such as an application, a server or an operating system.

 Some applications provide a tool to create, modify, and verify the syntax of their configuration files sometimes via graphical user interface (GUI).
 For context, system administrators may be expected to create and modify text config files via a text editor.
 For server processes and operating-system settings, there is often no standard tool, but operating systems may provide graphical interfaces such as YaST or debconf.

 Some computer programs only read their configuration files at startup.
 Others periodically check the configuration files for changes.
 Users can instruct some programs to re-read the configuration files and apply the changes to the current process, or indeed to read arbitrary files as a configuration file.
 There are no definitive standards or strong conventions.

-A configuration file for GNU GRUB.

 File format

 In general, a config file can have any format.
 The format that applies to a particular system is determined by the design of that system.
 Often, a standardized format is used since it allows for using tools designed for the format even if not designed for the consuming system.
 In particular, general-purpose serialization formats, such as JSON, XML, and YAML, are often used in open-source and platform-neutral software.
-The specification for these formats are generally publicly available to support wide-spread use.
+The specifications for these formats are generally publicly available to support wide-spread use.

 The following table compares notable formats used for configuration data.